openlegend/core-rules/core/SRD.md

 **Effect:** For each tier of this feat you possess, you can omit a single 5-foot square from being targeted as part of an area attack.

-## Armor Mastery (I - III)
+## Armor Mastery (I - II)

-**Cost:** 2 points
+**Cost:** 3 points
 \
 **Prerequisites:**

 -   **Tier 1 - 3:** None

-**Description:** You are specially trained with particular armor type, allowing you to maximize its protection and minimize its drawbacks. \newline
+**Description:** You are specially trained to wear armor into battle, allowing you to maximize its protection and minimize its drawbacks. \newline

-**Effect:** Choose an armor type to specialize in.
-Your training allows you to sleep in that armor type without becoming fatigued.
-In addition, while wearing armor of that type, you gain the following benefits.
+**Effect:** Your training allows you to sleep in armor without becoming fatigued.
+In addition, while wearing armor, you gain the following benefits.

--   Tier 1 - The Might prerequisite for wearing the selected armor is reduced by 1.
+-   **Tier 1** - The Might prerequisite for wearing armor is reduced by 1.
 The Armor Bonus granted by the armor is increased by 1.

--   Tier 2 - The Might prerequisite for wearing the selected armor is reduced by 2.
+-   **Tier 2** - The Might prerequisite for wearing armor is reduced by 2.
 The Armor Bonus granted by the armor is increased by 2.
 Any movement penalty is reduced by 5 feet.

--   Tier 3 - The Might prerequisite for wearing the selected armor is reduced by 3.
-The Armor Bonus granted by the armor is increased by 3.
-Any movement penalty is reduced by 10 feet.

 ## Attack Redirection